BIGGEST KITCHEN DESIGN MISTAKES

-They are the most used area in the home, the one that has evolved into a multifunctional space where everyone gathers and so many things happen at the same time.
-With so much at stake, planning for a renovation requires sufficient thought and well thought out designs.
-Many designers caution against following the latest trends but there are a few additional design mistakes they encourage their clients to say no to as well.
-If you are considering a renovation or even a new construction project, here are our top five biggest kitchen design mistakes that look to be avoided.
+They are the most used area in the home, which has evolved into a multifunctional space where everyone gathers and so many things happen simultaneously.
+With so much at stake, planning for a renovation requires sufficient thought and well-thought-out designs.
+Many designers caution against following the latest trends, but there are a few additional design mistakes they encourage their clients to also say no to.
+If you are considering a renovation or even a new construction project, here are our top five biggest kitchen design mistakes that should be avoided.

 Kitchen Layout

-A kitchen layout is one of the most critical parts in planning a renovation or new construction, it dictates the flow and function of the entire space.
-There needs to be plenty of room to move around especially if there are a lot of people living there without tripping or stumbling into one another.
-It is also important to utilize the space you have to its fullest potential which means thinking through the area and finding the best layout ensures that your kitchen will be at it’s very best.
+A kitchen layout is one of the most critical parts of planning a renovation or new construction.
+It dictates the flow and function of the entire space.
+There needs to be plenty of room to move around, especially if many people live there without tripping or stumbling into one another.
+It is also important to utilize the space you have to its fullest potential, which means thinking through the area and finding the best layout to ensure that your kitchen will be at its very best.
 Appliances, cabinets, and even the pantry placement are key factors when designing the initial layout.
-The purpose of the kitchen also plays a critical role in the design, take a moment to write down what you will be doing besides cooking.
+The purpose of the kitchen also plays a critical role in the design.
+Take a moment to write down what you will be doing besides cooking.

-Layout means working through every possible scenario and planning a flow that will accommodate your lifestyle.
-Think of it as mapping out your day to day routine with your designer and letting them assist you in creating the best route.
+Layout means working through every possible scenario and planning a flow accommodating your lifestyle.
+Think of it as mapping out your day-to-day routine with your designer and letting them assist you in creating the best route.

 All white color scheme

-White is a timeless color and is always in style, however, choosing to use it as the only color in your kitchen is not encouraged by designers.
-Some of the reasons they recommend avoiding an all white kitchen are:
+White is a timeless color and is always in style; however, designers do not encourage the use of it as the only color in your kitchen.
+Some of the reasons they recommend avoiding an all-white kitchen are:

-We don’t deny that white is a beautiful color and it represents simplicity and neutrality, not to mention it is so versatile.
+We don’t deny that white is a beautiful color representing simplicity and neutrality, not to mention it is so versatile.
 It is also bright plus blends with any number of styles and layouts.
-It is a key ingredient to many of the looks we love like farmhouse and traditional yet making it the sole star of your kitchen can leave it feeling lifeless and even sterile.
-Color adds warmth and texture to any space, especially the kitchen and provides elegant visual interests.
-We are not saying that you need to avoid it all together, in fact, white is a popular kitchen color when paired with other shades.
-It creates a stunning contrast with whatever it is matched with like dark woods, blues, and inviting grays.
-Choosing to utilize a bold or contrasting color for the kitchen island can help make a statement in your space and add warmth to the heart of the home.
-Backsplash and countertops are also great ways to bring color and contrast to the kitchen as well.
+It is a key ingredient to many of the looks we love, like farmhouse and traditional, yet making it the sole star of your kitchen can leave it feeling lifeless and even sterile.
+Color adds warmth and texture to any space, especially the kitchen, and provides elegant visual interests.
+We are not saying that you need to avoid it altogether; in fact, white is a popular kitchen color when paired with other shades.
+It creates a stunning contrast with whatever it matches, like dark woods, blues, and inviting grays.
+Utilizing a bold or contrasting color for the kitchen island can help make a statement in your space and add warmth to the heart of the home.
+Backsplash and countertops are also great ways to bring color and contrast to the kitchen.
 Remember, white is good, but in moderation.

 Ignoring the work triangle

 The work triangle is a staple design element when creating the initial layout of a kitchen, it ensures that the refrigerator, range, and sink are all within easy reach of each other creating an imaginary triangle.
-Utilizing the work triangle limits the amount of movement you have to do to cook as well as people needing to get by which minimizes accidents.
+Utilizing the work triangle limits the amount of movement you have to do to cook and people needing to get by, which minimizes accidents.
 No matter the size of your kitchen, there is always room to incorporate the work triangle into your design.
 Some things to keep in mind when planning your triangle are:

 Think through the steps you take to get dinner on the table.
-Counter space plays a big role in that you need enough open areas to lay out the ingredients and freely move things around or spread out.
-The work triangle provides functionality to your kitchen and can even have smaller versions within such as baking zones.
-Extra prep sinks and clear traffic flow are helpful points to keep in mind as well.
-Architectural Digest insists that the work triangle is still the best way to design a kitchen so make sure to speak with your designer about including it into your new layout.
+Counter space plays a big role because you need enough open areas to lay out the ingredients and freely move things around or spread out.
+The work triangle provides functionality to your kitchen and can even have smaller versions within, such as baking zones.
+Extra prep sinks and clear traffic flow are also helpful points to keep in mind.
+Architectural Digest insists that the work triangle is still the best way to design a kitchen, so make sure to speak with your designer about including it in your new layout.

 Poor storage space

 Incorporating good storage into your kitchen layout means there will be sufficient areas to place the many needful things that make up a kitchen.
-Plates, mixers, platters, baking sheets, utensils, coffee maker, large bowls, and more all need their own spot or things can quickly become cluttered and dysfunctional which leads to increased stress and morning chaos.
-Having a designated place for everything gives you the ability to keep everything in order and alleviates levels of stress.
-Also consider where you want certain items and plan accordingly such as breakable glassware should be kept out of reach of children.
+Plates, mixers, platters, baking sheets, utensils, coffee maker, large bowls, and more all need their spot, or things can quickly become cluttered and dysfunctional, which leads to increased stress and morning chaos.
+Having a designated place for everything allows you to keep everything in order and alleviates stress levels.
+Also, consider where you want certain items and plan accordingly, such as breakable glassware, which should be kept out of reach of children.
 Kitchen islands and pantries are great ways to gain additional storage for a large array of things and still enable you to have a space that is aesthetically pleasing to everyone.
-If you don’t take the time to plan for proper storage it inevitably will cause problems and frustrations later for you and your family.
+If you don’t take the time to plan for proper storage, it inevitably will cause problems and frustrations later for you and your family.
 Be sure to talk with your designer about the things that will need to be in your kitchen, even paper products and cleaning supplies so they can create the best layout for your heart of the home.

 Impractical accessories